raeffahem/sentiment-analysis/README.md

 "I couldn’t be happier… if I were dead." → Positive (40.9%)

 This demonstrates the limitations of pre-trained sentiment models when handling sarcasm or context-dependent language.

+Future Improvements

+Fine-tune the model on datasets containing sarcasm and irony.

+Expand the model to handle multi-class sentiment (e.g., joy, anger, sadness) instead of only Positive/Neutral/Negative.

+Add support for longer texts and document-level sentiment analysis.

+Improve frontend UI with better styling and visualization of confidence scores.

+Deploy the application to a cloud platform (e.g., Heroku, AWS, or Render) for wider accessibility.